superfly/docs/getting-started/multi-region-databases.html.md

 ## Configure connection strings

 ### Attach database to application
-To hook your app up to your cluster, run the attach command from your application directory:
+To hook your app up to your cluster, run the `attach` command from your application directory:

 ```
 fly pg attach --postgres-app chaos-postgres
 ```

-This installs a `DATABASE_URL` secret in your application, which is available to your app processes an environment variable.
+This installs a `DATABASE_URL` secret in your application, which is available to your app processes as an environment variable.
 The command also prints the connection string to the console.

 ### Connect to regional replicas